 - Board review and approval of the policy standards (with benchmarks approved by the Chief Risk Officer) to apply in the following year - A quarterly self assessment of compliance with the Board approved policy by the business units.
-Where this highlights areas of non-compliance, action plans are set up to ensure compliance (along with appropriate timescales). - A review of the above assessment by the Group policy implementation manager.
-This review will consider the evidence provided to show compliance, the action plans and other information already reported in the ORAC system. - A review of the policy standards and benchmarks by the Group policy implementation manager.
-This review takes into account the cases of non-compliance (or near misses) reported over the year and the adequacy of the current standards and benchmarks in reducing the numbers and controlling the impact of these cases. - Board review and approval of the revised policy standards resulting from the above review.
+Where this highlights areas of noncompliance, action plans are set up to ensure compliance (along with appropriate timescales). - A review of the above assessment by the Group policy implementation manager.
+This review will consider the evidence provided to show compliance, the action plans and other information already reported in the ORAC system - A review of the policy standards and benchmarks by the Group policy implementation manager.
+This review takes into account the cases of non-compliance (or near misses) reported over the year and the adequacy of the current standards and benchmarks in reducing the numbers and controlling the impact of these cases. - Board review and approval of the revised policy standards resulting from the above review

-B.5 Internal audit function
+B.5 Internal Audit function

 Group Internal Audit (GIA) is a third line of defence function.
-Its primary role is to provide independent and objective assurance in order to help the Board and Executive team to protect the assets, reputation and sustainability of Standard Life.
-GIA operates under the Group Internal Audit Charter available in the Our Company - governance section of the Group's website www.standardlife.com.
-The Charter is reviewed and approved annually by the Group Audit Committee.
-There were no significant changes to the Charter during the reporting period.
+Its primary role is to provide independent and objective assurance in order to help the Board and Executive team to protect the assets, reputation and sustainability of the Company.

-Standard Life has adopted the ERM framework to provide the basis for ensuring that risks inherent in the design and execution of strategy and the operations of each of the businesses within the Group are adequately identified, assessed, controlled, monitored and communicated in accordance with the overall expectations of Standard Life's stakeholders.
+The Company has adopted the ERM framework to provide the basis for ensuring that risks inherent in the design and execution of strategy and the operations of each of the businesses within the Group are adequately identified, assessed, controlled, monitored and communicated in accordance with the overall expectations of stakeholders.
 GIA provides independent verification of the adequacy and effectiveness of the internal risk and control management systems.

-To deliver this assurance, GIA undertake a risk assessed programme of audits across the Company.
-This audit plan, which reflects their view of the organisation formed through business intelligence gathering and relationship management activities, is approved by the Audit Committee and is reviewed and updated on a quarterly basis.
+To deliver this assurance, GIA undertake a risk assessed programme of audits across the Group.
+This audit plan, which reflects their view of the organisation formed through business intelligence gathering and relationship management activities, is approved by the Audit Committee and is reviewed on an ongoing basis and formally update 6 monthly.

-The audit team is made up of general auditors and specialist auditors in actuarial, accountancy and, investment management.
+The Group Chief Internal Auditor reports functionally to the Chairman of the Audit Committee and administratively to the Co-Chief Executives.
+The Internal Audit team is made up of general auditors and specialist auditors in actuarial, accountancy and investment management.
 An external co-source partnership arrangement ensures the availability of additional expertise as and when required.